See Dr. Nick Cook discussing the technical aspects of the Rompas-Rajapalot Project: https://www.youtube.com/watch?v=btCkz2BzozI.

-The combined Rajapalot and Rompas exploration projects are the Company’s flagship properties, located just south of the Arctic Circle in Finnish Lapland.
+The Rompas-Rajapalot exploration project is the Company’s flagship properties, located just south of the Arctic Circle in Finnish Lapland.
 These are straddles the boundary of the Ylitornio and Rovaniemi municipalities.

 The Rajapalot project forms the eastern part of a 10 km by 10 km, 100% owned area comprising 3 resource bodies plus 2 new discovery areas within a 4 km x 3 km area in Northern Finland.

 In late 2018, a pit and underground maiden Constrained Inferred Mineral Resource of 424,000 ounces of gold at 3.1 g/t AuEq (4.3 million tonnes at 2.3 g/t Au, 430 ppm Co) at 0.37 g/t AuEq cut-off open pit and 2 g/t AuEq underground was calculated, within a combined Unconstrained Inferred Mineral Inventory for the Palokas and Raja prospects of 482,000 ounces gold equivalent ("AuEq") at a grade of 2.4 g/t AuEq (6.2 million tonnes at 1.7 g/t Au, 410 ppm Co) at 0.4 g/t AuEq cut-off.

 A 15 km drill program completed during early 2019 doubled volumes below the 2018 maiden inferred resource to create a substantial exploration target.
 Best results from the 2019 drill program below the 2018 resource areas were: